LedererLab/DeepMoM/README.md

 ## Applications

 The code in `TcgaApplication.R` applies DeepMoM to seven TCGA data sets.
+(Takes a while to complete.)

 ## Other folders